PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--profileId` (string): The ID of a quality and retention profile to assign to the camera.
 The profile's settings will override all of the per-camera quality and retention settings.
 If the value of this parameter is null, any existing profile will be unassigned from the camera.
 - `--motionBasedRetentionEnabled` (boolean): Boolean indicating if motion-based retention is enabled(true) or disabled(false) on the camera.
 - `--audioRecordingEnabled` (boolean): Boolean indicating if audio recording is enabled(true) or disabled(false) on the camera
-- `--restrictedBandwidthModeEnabled` (boolean): Boolean indicating if restricted bandwidth is enabled(true) or disabled(false) on the camera
+- `--restrictedBandwidthModeEnabled` (boolean): Boolean indicating if restricted bandwidth is enabled(true) or disabled(false) on the camera.
+This setting does not apply to MV2 cameras.
 - `--quality` (string): Quality of the camera.
 Can be one of 'Standard', 'High' or 'Enhanced'.
 Not all qualities are supported by every camera model.
 - `--resolution` (string): Resolution of the camera.
 Can be one of '1280x720', '1920x1080', '1080x1080' or '2058x2058'.
 Not all resolutions are supported by every camera model.
 - `--motionDetectorVersion` (integer): The version of the motion detector that will be used by the camera.
 Only applies to Gen 2 cameras.
 Defaults to v2.